The Maid of Honour: Performance

 Firm data on the play's date of authorship and initial theatrical production have not survived; scholars estimate a date in the early 1620s, perhaps 1621–23.
 The title page of the earliest edition states that the play was acted by Queen Henrietta's Men at the Cockpit Theatre—though that company did not exist under that name prior to 1625.
 The title page may refer to performances in the 1625–32 period rather than the work's debut.

 John Philip Kemble, an admirer of Massinger's dramas, staged an adaptation of the play called Camiola, or The Maid of Honour, at Drury Lane in 1785.
 It starred his sister Sarah Siddons; but it was not a success, and lasted only three performances.

 Publication

 The 1632 quarto, published by the bookseller Robert Allot, bore a commendatory poem by Massinger's friend Sir Aston Cockayne, which indicates that the publication of The Maid of Honour followed that of The Emperor of the East in the same year.
-The quarto bears Massinger's dedication of the play to two of his patrons, Sir Francis Foljambe and Sir Thomas Bland, in gratitude for their "frequent courtesies and favours."
+The quarto bears Massinger's dedication of the play to two of his patrons, Sir Francis Foljambe, 1st Baronet and Sir Thomas Bland, 1st Baronet, in gratitude for their "frequent courtesies and favours."
 A second quarto appeared in 1638.